Initiatives

 Founded in 1981, Minnesota FoodShare is a long standing brand of GMCC’s food security and justice work.
 Our annual March Campaign engages thousands of people to raise food and funds for our food shelf partners across Minnesota.
 During March Campaign and throughout the year, Minnesota FoodShare raises and distributes funding to food shelves and other partners addressing urgent issues of food security.

-Launched in 2021, Genius Labs and Tech Teens brought together technological access, studio learning, and youth-centered design to create opportunities for middle and high school youth that fostered creativity, independence, critical thinking, and self-awareness.
+Launched in 2021, LakeStreet Youth Labs (formerly Genius Labs) brings together technological access, studio learning, and student-centered programming to create opportunities for middle and high school youth that fostered creativity, independence, critical thinking, and self-awareness.
+We focus on STEAM programming, homework help, digital access, and meeting the immediate needs of the youth in our neighborhood.

 GMCC Recovery Care